rodneyosodo/propeller-docs/docs/architecture.md

 ### Proxy

 The Proxy service is responsible for fetching container images from a registry and distributing them to proplets.
 It handles authentication with the registry and splits the container images into chunks for efficient distribution.
+This is for OCI registry to fetch image from OCI registry and split the image into chunks for proplets to assemble and execute.

 ### SuperMQ